bgmerrell/vkerndev/README.md

 * Run `deploy_vm.sh`, this creates your raw Arch Linux VM image (`arch_disk.vm`)
 * Build a kernel (you can use the included Linux config from this repo) and make the kernel headers.
-Using kernel modules isn't tested yet.
+Using kernel modules isn't supported yet (but should be the next feature).
 * Update the variables in `run_vm.sh` to be suitable for your system
 * Run `run_vm.sh` to run your VM
 * Wham, you should be running a VM with your specified Linux kernel and